LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 defined in nature.
 But my belief is there are not only two practical approaches, and one should explore the possibility of combining these approaches to produce more fantastic methods and results for future NLP problems.

-To look into this question, I was heavily influenced by Kenneth Church and Mark Liberman’s latest paper The Future of Computational
+To look into this question, I was heavily influenced by Kenneth Church and Mark Liberman’s latest paper <cite>The Future of Computational
-Linguistics: On Beyond Alchemy.
-The paper points out other approaches as well such as Associationism (the frequency of X and Y will influence the use of X and Y more in the future) and Connectionism (the modeling of neural networks to produce intellectual responses) and points out how approaches rise and fall based on the latest discoveries/leaders in the industry.
-If one were to see the connections that could be drawn between these approaches, I truly believe there are hidden developments waiting to be discovered.
+Linguistics: On Beyond Alchemy</cite>.
+The paper points out other approaches such as Associationism (the frequency of X and Y will influence the use of X and Y more in the future) and Connectionism (the modeling of neural networks to produce intellectual responses) and points out how approaches rise and fall based on the latest discoveries/leaders in the industry.
+If one were to see the connections that could be drawn between these approaches, I truly believe there are hidden developments just waiting to be discovered.

 They also reinforce the idea that young researchers who rebel against the precedent to find new practices are the future for the industry, but recognize the risks associated with it can lead to pure rejection and wasted time.
 I feel the risk is